philbot9/digital-ocean-dynamic-dns/README.md

 ### Create

-If the `-c` or `--create` flag is set and the record does not exist under the given domain, it will be created automatically.
+If the `-c` or `--create` flag is set and the record does not exist under the given domain, it will be created.

 ```
 $ dodd -t abc123def456ghi789 -d example.com -r home --create